vycke/crinkles.dev/src/pages/blog/scalable-front-end-architecture.md

 A pub/sub can be used with many different goals in mind.
 It can loosely couple your modules from various API clients for instance.
 This ensures one uniform way to use API calls across your application, regardless of the API clients you are using.
 But, the pub/sub can have different purposes as well.
 When your application has an 'auto sign out' feature based on inactivity, the pub/sub can easily be used to reset the timer on different actions.
 Or you can use it to synchronous concurrent API calls at the moment you need to refresh your authentication first.
 And when you use a package like [Pubbel](https://github.com/kevtiq/pubbel) as your pub/sub, you can use it to synchronize events across browser window tabs without persisting data in your `localStorage`.

-A corresponding project structure for the `core` directory can be something like:
+A corresponding project structure for the `core` directory can be something like displayed below.
+This is an example from one of my recent projects, although it did not include a (redux) store, as it used the cache from the GraphQL API client.

 ```
 .
 └── core/
-    ├── apis/
+    ├── api/
-    ├── events/
+    │   ├── grapql/
-    ├── stores/
+    │   ├── my-external-api/
     ├── workers/
-    └── index.js
+    ├── events.js                // e.g. auto signout on inactivity
+    ├── history.js
+    ├── pubsub.js
+    ├── store.js                 // e.g. redux store configuration
+    └── tracker.js               // e.g. error tracker
 ```

 Most directories within the `core` folder should be self-explanatory by now.
 The `stores` directory holds all different types of persistant information for the application (e.g. session or system tracker).
 The `events` directory holds all scheduled events (e.g. an auto sign out event).
 The displayed PubSub is invoked and exposed in the `index.js` file of the `core` directory.